 In late October and November, the government also convened international experts to conduct its first reviews of the implementation of the CPRD and CRC respectively.

-In July 2016, the Prosecutor-General applied for an extraordinary appeal for Chiou Ho-shun.
-He had been imprisoned since 1989, the longest-serving death row inmate in modern Taiwan history.
-The application cited the failure of previous courts to omit evidence from a coerced “confession”.
-Chiou Ho-shun was tortured in custody and forced to “confess” before being found guilty of robbery, kidnapping and murder.
+The Supreme Court rejected the Prosecutor-General’s extraordinary appeal for Chiou Ho-shun in July, a year after the application.
+Chiou Ho-shun, who has been on death row since 1989, is the longest-serving death row inmate in modern Taiwan history.
+The appeal application cited the failure of previous courts to omit evidence from a coerced “confession”.
+Chiou Ho-shun claims he was tortured in custody and forced to “confess” during police interrogations before being found guilty of robbery, kidnapping and murder in 1989.

 Refugees and asylum-seekers